zestyxyz/relay/README.md

 # Relay

-A federated discovery server for spatial web apps, built on [ActivityPub](https://activitypub.rocks/).
+A federated discovery server for spatial web experiences, built on [ActivityPub](https://activitypub.rocks/).
 Part of the Distributed Spatial Internet Graph (DSIG).

 **Live instance:** [relay.zesty.xyz](https://relay.zesty.xyz)

 ## What is a Relay?

-Relays are consensus-building servers that index and provide exposure for 3D apps.
-They serve as directories where users can discover spatial web experiences.
+Relays are consensus-building servers that index and provide exposure for 3D worlds and spatial web experiences.
+They serve as directories where users can discover immersive content.

 Key features:
-- **App Discovery** - Browse and search indexed spatial web apps
+- **World Discovery** - Browse and search indexed spatial web experiences
+- **SEO-Friendly URLs** - Human-readable slugs like `/world/my-awesome-world`
+- **Owner Verification** - Verify ownership via meta tag to edit world details
-- **Federation** - Relays can follow each other via ActivityPub, sharing their app directories
+- **Federation** - Relays can follow each other via ActivityPub, sharing their directories
-- **Beacons** - Apps verify ownership and get indexed by adding a beacon
+- **Beacons** - Worlds get indexed by integrating a beacon script
-- **Live Sessions** - Track active users across indexed apps
+- **Live Sessions** - Real-time tracking of active users across indexed worlds
-- **Admin Dashboard** - Manage indexed apps and federation settings
+- **Admin Dashboard** - Manage indexed worlds and federation settings
 - **Customizable Frontend** - Override default templates with your own HTML

 ## Architecture